 Whenever there’s talk of a DDoS (distributed denial-of service) attack, network administrators think of multiple systems flooding a network device from various locations on the internet.
 However, when it comes to BlackNurse, a new & quite different type of DDoS, a single laptop can launch the attack to bring down the gateway firewall!

 Last week the TDC SOC, Security Operations Center of Denmark Telecom, updated its report stating how BlackNurse, as a non-traditional DDoS attack can harm your network.
 Typically, a normal ping attack is based on an ICMP Type 8 Code 0, whereas BlackNurse is ICMP Type 3 Code 3.
 The attack will overload the firewall CPU which, as a result, causes an increase in dropped packets.
-For more information on various ICMP types & codes click here.

 Unlike traditional ICMP flood attacks, BlackNurse can consume low-bandwidth pipes and disrupt the operations of your organization.
 Whether your uplink speed is 100Mbps or even 1Gbps, BlackNurse is effective even at bandwidths as low as 15Mbps.

 The typical impact observed on firewalls is high CPU loads.
 In such cases users on the company’s local network will no longer be able to send or receive traffic to and from the internet.
 That’s because the firewall is busy processing the heavy load of incoming packets from the attack.